Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

 Studies show that once the autoimmune attack ceases, the damaged thyroid has the ability to regenerate.
 Thyroid ultrasounds will show normal thyroid tissue that has regenerated, and the person will no longer test positive for thyroid antibodies.
 [3]

 Physicians can perform thyroid ultrasounds to look for normalization of thyroid tissue as well as check for thyroid antibodies.
-If thyroid appearance on ultrasound normalizes and antibodies are in the remission range, a trial of slowly tapering thyroid medications may be attempted.
+If thyroid appearance on an ultrasound normalizes and antibodies are in the remission range, a trial of slowly tapering thyroid medications may be attempted.

 Just to back up here, I want to state that weaning off thyroid hormones is never the first thing I recommend for people with Hashimoto’s.
 Rather, my first recommendation is often to optimize thyroid hormones by using thyroid medications!